SaigaSteppe/Timeline/README.md

 The program prints a timeline from the data of a csv file.

 # csv file
-The csv file has 2 coloumns.
+The csv file has 2 columns.

-The first coloumn contains the dates (unit: year)
+The first column contains the dates (unit: year)

-The Second coloumn contains the events
+The Second column contains the events

 e.g.